 Breadcrumb Home Multimedia Background to the Hospital Pathways programme This content relates to the following topics: Patient experience Share this content Share on Twitter Share on Facebook Share on LinkedIn Share on Email Print this page Joanne Watson, clinical lead for the Point of Care Hospital Pathways programme, discusses how it has been working so far.Related contentAudioJoanne Watson on her involvement in the Hospital Pathways programme Joanne Watson discusses her background and her role as clinical lead for the Point of Care Hospital Pathways programme.AudioExamples of care pathways used in the Hospital Pathways programme Joanne Watson, clinical lead for the Point of Care Hospital Pathways Programme, talks through examples of the care pathways from her own experience.AudioThe future of the Hospital Pathways programme Joanne Watson, clinical lead for The Point of Care Hospital Pathways programme, talks about what the future holds for the programme and what she hopes it will achieve.
-You may also be interested in Blog Great expectations: the changing nature of the public’s relationship with the NHS What are the biggest issues and priorities for the NHS, and what do people expect from our health care system in the 21st century?
+You may also be interested in Report What does the public think about the NHS?
+As part of our project on the changing relationship between the NHS and the public, the Fund commissioned some initial polling from Ipsos MORI.
+The results are in.
+Blog Growing up with the NHS: born on 5 July 1948 As part of our work on the changing relationship between the NHS and the public, Aneira Thomas, who was the first baby born on the NHS, shares her views on its past and its future.
+Blog Great expectations: the changing nature of the public’s relationship with the NHS What are the biggest issues and priorities for the NHS, and what do people expect from our health care system in the 21st century?
 As we start a new research project, Beth Adams reflects on the insights we’ve had so far.
 Library blog Improving patient experience through design: The King's Fund in the 1960s Nicholas Willsher looks at the Fund’s work in the late 1950s and early 1960s on improving patient experience and how the Fund developed its approach to design.
-Active project The public and the NHS We are undertaking work to explore the relationship between the NHS and the public.
-Blog Political consensus needed to ensure the future of health and social care In July, Chris Ham joined Sarah Wollaston MP to give the Speaker’s lecture on the future of the NHS in the House of Commons.
-Here, he summarises his contribution, detailing what needs to be done to secure a sustainable health and social care system.